 I’ve been loving Tropeaka’s passionfruit BCAA powder during my workouts or throughout the day if I don’t drink it while I workout.
 It has a very subtle passion fruit flavor and honestly, it helps me drink more water/stay hydrated throughout the day because I don’t always love drinking plain water.
 I also love that it contains coconut water juice powder and sea mineral complex– both are very hydrating and contain electrolytes!

 Of course, I always make sure to consume adequate protein throughout the day and 99% of the time I’ll make a protein smoothie post-workout to help support tissue building, repair and muscle recovery.
 I look for protein powders with a full amino acid profile (all amino acids are needed for protein synthesis in the body), digestive enzymes for protein digestion, any additional vitamins/minerals and no refined sugars.
 I’ve been using and loving Nutraorganics for the past year or two and can’t get enough!
 I use their Clean protein, both the vanilla and chocolate flavors– it doesn’t taste chalky, blends great, there’s no added sugar, tastes delicious in my post-workout smoothies, contains magnesium, zinc, is sprouted, which tends to make it much easier to absorb and unlocks more nutrients.
-They gave me a discount for you guys to use on their US or AUS website (both ship to the US, but only their AUS site has the protein at the moment), it’s RACHAEL15.
+They gave me a discount for you guys to use on their US or AUS website (both sites ship to the US, but only their AUS currently has this particular protein at the moment), it’s RACHAEL15.

 Another supplement that’s crucial in our diet, physically active or not, is magnesium.
 Most people are actually deficient in this mineral so I always recommend others look to incorporate it some way into their everyday routine, including in supplement form.
 Magnesium is used in more than 300 enzyme reactions in the body, including energy production, blood pressure regulation, nerve and muscle function, protein synthesis and blood glucose control.
 It contributes to the structural development of bone and is required for the synthesis of DNA, RNA and the master antioxidant glutathione (source).
 Supplementing with magnesium also helps us fall asleep naturally.
 I always make sure to take my magnesium supps whenever I have a tough workout or know I’m probably going to be sore the next day.